 But she notes that consumers who are considering a senior living community, whatever the price point, should investigate the financial health of the parent company before handing over their wallets.

 "Some charge a fortune in upfront fees, but what if they go bankrupt?" she asks.
 "You really need to check to be sure this is a legitimate, viable company."

 Consumers also need to beware of bait-and-switch tactics employed by some retirement communities.

-Dybnis says she received two calls last month complaining about a faith-based CCRC that charged up to $700,000 in upfront fees for independent living suites.
+For example, Dybnis says she once received complaints about a faith-based CCRC that charged up to $700,000 in upfront fees for independent living suites.
 The CCRC didn't tell residents they would have to pay market rates for on-site staff and services if they later become sick and require skilled nursing.

 "I've seen senior living situations work wonderfully, and I've seen disasters," she says.
 "Seniors sometimes think they're going to feel great and play golf forever, but they need to think through what happens when they get sick.
 They need to plan for the next step."

 Not surprisingly, most residents in the high end of the market include former professionals -- doctors, lawyers, professors and brokers.
 Many still work part time or volunteer in their communities.